xuanruiqi/coding-test/README.md

 Since the tree is not incremental, no mutative methods are exposed, although I use mutation internally to build the tree efficiently.

+The database consists of two parts: a key-value store, and the Merkle tree created from the user data.
+Since the tree is only updated infrequently (daily) and a full rebuild is required upon any database update, it seems logical to maintain the tree as part of the database, and create it during DB initialization.

 For the purposes of this task, we use an in-memory implementation for the database.
 However, in production, the database is very large, and might be stored, e.g. in a file, in a SQL or NoSQL database, or